 Academic style takeaways

-In this lesson you’ll learn how to use less common conditionals to qualify your statements.
+In this lesson you’ll learn how to use less common linkers (as long as/provided that) to qualify your statements.

 What’s the difference between ‘a key to solving’ and ‘a key to solve’?

 Learn how to decrease your thinking time speed up your writing/speaking fluency by learning words that commonly go together.

 ‘Not only ..but also’ adds emphasis but it’s dangerous because it usually needs inversion – find out how to do this here.

 Formal vs Informal language